• Skip to primary navigation

 Points of interest/Things to do: Raft the Poudre River, rock climb in Poudre Canyon, camp, and hike.

 Drive the highest paved road in the United States on this classic scenic drive in Colorado.
-Mount Evans Scenic Byway slithers its way to the top of Mount Evans, a famous Colorado 14er located just 40 minutes outside of downtown Denver reaching a hight of 14,264 feet above sea level!
+Mount Evans Scenic Byway slithers its way to the top of Mount Blue Sky, a famous Colorado 14er located just 40 minutes outside of downtown Denver in Evergreen and reaching a height of 14,264 feet above sea level!
 Take care to acclimatize properly, as I’ve even gotten altitude sickness on the drive up.

-The road is open from the Friday of Memorial Day Weekend until the first weekend in October and there’s a fee of $10 per vehicle
+The road is open from the Friday of Memorial Day Weekend until the first weekend in October and there’s a fee of $10 per vehicle.
+You’ll need an advanced timed entry reservation to get in.

 Pro Tip: People frequently bike this road and there are no guardrails so share some space.